 We will return to Wace’s shield charge ditch (Statement 12) at the end because it is different from the rest.
 The other ten Statements and the Tapestry either refer to the English flight or to the English camp.
 The English could not have fled through the Normans lines, and they did not camp on the Norman side of the battlefield, so they refer to ditches that were located behind the shield wall, opposite to the direction of the Norman advance.

 There are other reasons to think that the fatal flight ditches are not fluvial.
-Firstly, none of them are referred to as a ‘vallis’, the normal Latin word for a fluvial valley.
+Firstly, none of them are referred to as a ‘vallis’ or ‘fauces’, the standard Latin words for a fluvial valley, ravine or gorge.
 Secondly, fluvial valleys are almost always too soft and insufficiently steep to cause serious harm.
-Small dry ditches and small trench-like streams are sometimes referred to as ‘fossa’, but they are also fluvial and lack menace.
-Thirdly, Poitiers and Orderic refer to the English fleeing through what Chibnall, Van Hout and others translate as a “labyrinth of ditches”.
-It is a quirky translation.
+Small dry ditches and small trench-like streams are sometimes referred to as ‘fossa’, but they are too small and too soft to be dangerous.
+Thirdly, Poitiers and Orderic refer to the English fleeing through “a labyrinth of ditches”.
+Well, this is how Chibnall, Van Houts and others translate.
 The original Latin term is ‘frequentium’ meaning ‘frequent, numerous, or closely packed’.
-We translate the phrase to mean ‘cluster of ditches’, but it makes little difference here: rivers and streams never form clusters or labyrinths of valleys.
+We translate the phrase to mean ‘cluster of ditches’, but it makes little difference here: rivers and streams are dendritic, they never form clusters or labyrinths of valleys.

 If the Malfosse was non-fluvial and was not created by geological forces, it must have been dug by hand.
-The English were in the theatre of war for no more than two days before the battle, barely long enough to dig one fatal ditch with the technologies available at the time, and several accounts say that the pits were concealed by vegetation.
-If they had been recently dug, they would have been surrounded by newly made spoil ramparts that had had less than one autumnal day to germinate new vegetation.
+The English were in the theatre of war for no more than a day before the battle, probably not long enough to dig one fatal ditch, let alone a cluster of them.
+And several accounts say that the pits were concealed by vegetation.
+If they had been recently dug, they would have been surrounded by newly made spoil ramparts that had not had time to grow vegetation.

-The only credible origin for ditches that are steep enough and deep enough to be fatal, as well as numerous enough to form a cluster or labyrinth, is mining.
+The only credible origin for man-made ditches that are ‘immense’ as well as steep enough and deep enough to be fatal, and numerous enough to form a cluster or labyrinth, is mining.
 The Weald, which incorporates the theatre of war, was intensively mined for iron ore during the Roman occupation.
 It is surely the origin of the fatal flight ditches.

 Iron ore mining would explain one more aspect of the contemporary account descriptions, namely that some of them say the fatal flight ditches were concealed by ramparts.
 Those ramparts would be the mine spoil, dumped around the rim of the excavations.
 Orderic says that the ramparts were already ‘ancient’ at the time of the battle and covered in ‘long grasses’, which is consistent with them having been Roman.

 There might seem to be a flaw with all this.
 Running humans and trotting horses can stop almost instantly.
 Even if the fatal flight ditches were concealed by ramparts and vegetation, it seems implausible that more than a handful of horses and men would have toppled over the edge under their own momentum.
-This is presumably why Searle and Van Houts reckon that the Norman horses were galloping.
-But medieval Latin had no words for the different horse gaits.
-The Chronicle says they were ‘dissilirent’, ‘rushing’, Orderic says that they were ‘summopere currentes’, ‘moving at full speed’, which could mean ‘galloping’, but not here.
+This is presumably why Searle and Van Houts reckon that the Norman horses were galloping, but there is no evidence they were.
+Medieval Latin had no words for the different horse gaits.
+The Chronicle of Battle Abbey says they were ‘dissilirent’, ‘rushing’, Orderic says that they were ‘summopere currentes’, ‘moving at full speed’, which could mean ‘galloping’, but not necessarily.
 Eleventh century war horses were sturdy ponies, bred for strength and endurance not speed.
 They were only chasing men on foot.
-They had no need to gallop, it would have been a waste of energy, and it is difficult to believe they could have been coaxed to do so after having carried an armoured rider for eleven hours.
-The Norman horses were moving no faster than a trot.
-They should have had plenty of time to stop when they saw those in front fall into a pit.
+They had no need to gallop, and it is difficult to believe they could have been coaxed to do so after having carried an armoured rider for eleven hours.
+Thus, the Norman horses and men should have had plenty of time to stop if they saw those in front fall into a pit.

 In our opinion, the fatalities were caused by masses of men and horses rushing up and over ramparts around the rims of the fatal flight ditches, not realising that the downslope on the other side was already full, thereby inadvertently shunting those at the front over the edge.

 The theatre of war is peppered with at least 250 iron ore pits.
-Most of them are small, less than 10m across and bowl shaped, unlikely to inflict an injury worse than a sprained ankle.
-Our interest here is in the pits that might be fatal, meaning those that are big, deep and precipitous sided.
+Most of them look totally benign today, saucer shaped and no more than waist deep in the middle, but they have been mollified by hill-wash infill and slumping of the previously vertical sides.
+They were originally perhaps 2m to 3m deep, but still unlikely to inflict an injury worse than a sprained ankle.
+Our interest here is in the pits that might be fatal, meaning those that are big, deep and originally precipitous.
 There are some fifty of these in the theatre of war.
 We will use two more clues to narrow down the candidates.

 One key identification clue, mentioned by Poitiers and Orderic in Statements 5 and 6 above, is that the Malfosse was among a cluster of pits.
 There are only seven clusters of deep iron ore pits in the theatre of war, namely North Sedlescombe (S on Figure 2), Whatlington (W), Beauport Park (BP), Cottage Lane (CL), Pett (P), Guestling Thorn (G) and Forge Stream (F).
 Readers can verify this for themselves by checking a LiDAR map.
-The NLS LiDAR map is linked below.1F We published our LiDAR map of the theatre of war at the link below.2F More than a thousand people have searched it for other clusters of iron ore pits.
+The NLS LiDAR map is here.
+Our LiDAR map of the theatre of war is here.
+More than a thousand people have searched it for other clusters of iron ore pits.
 None have been found.

-Some of these clusters can be discounted using a second key identification clue in the Chronicle of Battle Abbey’s statement that the Malfosse was adjacent to the battlefield and on the route that the English fled.
+Some of these pit clusters can be discounted using a second clue: the Chronicle of Battle Abbey’s statement that the Malfosse was adjacent to the battlefield and on the route that the English fled.

 For anyone with only a passing interest in the battle, this is an opportune time to introduce the other battlefield candidates.
-We were not the first to realise that the orthodox Battle Abbey battlefield (A on Figure 2) has no reliable supporting evidence while having many contradictions to the contemporary account battlefield descriptions.
-As long ago and the 1990s, Nick Austin proposed that the battle was fought on Telham Hill (T), aka Crowhurst, then John Grehan and Martin Mace proposed Caldbec Hill (CP).
-Nor were we the last.
-Over recent years, Rebecca Welshman and Simon Coleman proposed Old Heathfield five miles off the Figure 2 map, then David Barmby proposed Crowhurst Park (C), aka Blackhorse Hill.
+We were not the first to realise that the orthodox Battle Abbey battlefield (A on Figure 2) has no reliable supporting evidence while having many contradictions against the contemporary account battlefield descriptions.
+As long ago and the 1990s, Nick Austin proposed that the battle was fought on Telham Hill (T), aka Crowhurst, then John Grehan and Martin Mace proposed Caldbec Hill (CH).
+Over recent years, Rebecca Welshman and Simon Coleman proposed Old Heathfield, five miles west of the Figure 2 map, then David Barmby proposed Crowhurst Park (C), aka Blackhorse Hill.

 All six of the battlefield candidates are contingent upon the Normans attacking from the south.
-The English would have been trying to flee north, albeit perhaps circuitously, to the safety of the Andredsweald and Rochester Roman road.
-Most of them would have fled into the nearest woodland where the Norman horses, lances and archers would be less potent, before making their way north.
+The English would therefore have been trying to flee north, albeit perhaps circuitously, to the safety of the Andredsweald and the Rochester Roman road.
+The most natural strategy would have been to flee into the nearest woodland, where the Norman horses, lances and archers would be less potent, then make their way north.

-These criteria are inconsistent with the clusters of pits at Pett, Guestling Thorn, Forge Stream and Cottage Lane because: 1) They are not north of a battlefield candidate; 2) They are on the northern bank of a river across which the English could not have fled.
+These criteria are inconsistent with the clusters of pits at Pett, Guestling Thorn, Forge Stream and Cottage Lane because: a) They are not north of a battlefield candidate; or b) They are on the northern bank of a river across which the English could not have fled.

 Beauport Park’s mine cluster is at the end of a branch off the Rochester Roman road.
 If the battle had been fought at Telham Hill or Crowhurst Park, the English would have fled in that direction and the Normans might have fallen in, but it seems implausible that they did.
 For one thing, at 1200m those pits are also too far from ‘where the fighting was going on’ which makes them inconsistent with the Chronicle of Battle Abbey.
 For another, Austin and Barmby’s theories are both predicated on the Hastings Ridge being covered in impenetrable woodland that forced the Normans to attack from the most disadvantageous direction.
-But if the Hastings Ridge was covered in impenetrable woodland, the English would not have been able flee through it to get to Beauport Park.
+But if the Hastings Ridge was covered in impenetrable woodland, the English would not have been able flee through it to get to Beauport Park, and the Normans would not have been able to chase.

-For anyone interested in the detail, we discuss the merits of orthodox Battle Abbey battlefield in Part 2 of our book, and of the alternative battlefield location theories in our blog linked below.3F
+For anyone interested in the detail, we discuss the merits of orthodox Battle Abbey battlefield in Part 2 of our book, linked above, and of the alternative battlefield location theories here.

 We will discount the huge pit in Moon’s Wood, because it is not a direction that many English would have fled.
 The other five are numbered on Figure 3.
 The two easternmost pits are the biggest and deepest pits in the entire theatre of war.
 One straddles Hurst Lane (1), the other covers the eastern side of Killingan Wood (2).
 Each is 150m by 100m by 8m.
 There are also three medium sized pits.
-One is in the pet cemetery (3), one is in Bartletts Wood (4), one is in Combe Wood (5).
+One – now filled with water - is in the pet cemetery (3), one is in Bartletts Wood (4), one is in Combe Wood (5).
 They are 75m by 30m, 75m by 30m, and 50m by 60m respectively.
+The Rochester Roman road ran between 4 and 5.

-Therefore, the battlefield either straddled Hurst Lane or straddled Churchlands Lane.
+Thus, the battlefield either straddled Hurst Lane or straddled Churchlands Lane.
 We spent years trying to decide which was more likely.
 They are both consistent with Statements 1 through 11 above.
 The Churchlands Lane spur is higher and steeper sided, but the Hurst Lane spur is a better match for the other battlefield geography clues.
 We list 33 of these clues our book.
 Most of them are equally consistent with both spurs.
-There are five exceptions, and they all favour Hurst Lane over Churchlands Lane:
+There are five exceptions, all of which favour Hurst Lane over Churchlands Lane:

 Therefore, in our opinion, the battlefield straddled modern Hurst Lane.